lm-sys/lm-sys.github.io/blog/2023-06-09-api-server.md

 ## **Acknowledgment**

-The OpenAI-compatible API Server is primarily contributed by Shuo Yang, Siyuan Zhuang, and Xia Han.
+The OpenAI-compatible API server is primarily contributed by Shuo Yang, Siyuan Zhuang, and Xia Han.